mateonunez/ait/README.md

 Hey there!
 I'm _AIt_ (acts like "alt" /ɔːlt/, but also pronounced as "eight" /eɪt/).
 It depends. 🤷‍♂️

-AIt is a comprehensive platform for extracting, transforming, and loading data from multiple sources (GitHub, Linear, Spotify, X) into vector databases for AI-powered semantic search and text generation.
+AIt is a comprehensive platform for interacting with your own data with multiple sources compatible (GitHub, Linear, Spotify, Notion, X, Google, and more soon).
+AIt brings you AI-capabilities to your own ecosystem.

 ## Quick Start